hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     | application        | lg                | aws        | notdeployed | segment    |
     ```

-    The command we ran is a little different from the account level deploy command we ran before.
-Since we aren't in an account directory we need to set the name of the account we will be deploying into.
+    The command we ran is somewhat different from the account level deploy command we ran before.
+Since we aren't in an account directory we need to set the name of the account we will be deploying to.
 Adding `--account acct01` as an argument to the hamlet command does this for us.
 We don't need to specify the district on the list-deployments command since the default district is to run in the segment.

-1. So you can see we have a few deployments that are automatically added.
-Let's run the `baseline` deployment to get things started
+1. You can see we have a few deployments that are automatically added.
+Let's run the `baseline` deployment to get things started.

     ```bash
     hamlet --account acct01 deploy run-deployments -u baseline